 Wednesdays: 5:30 pm – 9 pm

 Second, Third, Fourth Thursdays: 6 pm – 9 pm

 Fridays: 3:30 pm – 9 pm

 Saturdays: 1 pm – 9 pm

 You can email for an appointment at firstname.lastname@example.org.

 We are so happy that Rev. Brock is offering this opportunity to us, and welcome him to our community!

 WE ALSO CONTINUE TO OFFER THE FOLLOWING…

-On Mondays, Wednesdays, and Fridays, I am holding a Daily Word/guided meditation.
+On Mondays, Wednesdays, and Fridays, we hold a Daily Word/guided meditation at noon.
 This lasts for 15 minutes and is always held at the same link listed above and below (again, you will need the passcode–941321–to enter):

 During this time in which we aren’t inhabiting our church walls, please remember that each one of us IS the church, and reach out to those who might like a comforting email or phone call.